horizoncd/horizoncd.github.io/docs/user-guide/administrator/kubernetes.md

 #### Kubernetes infomation

-This section contains basic kubernetes information
+This section contains basic kubernetes information.

-* Name
+* Name - A unique name identifier for Kubernetes.
-* Display name
+* Display name - System internal display name.
-* Server - just the Domain, as explained in the previous section
+* Server - Just the Domain, as explained in the previous section.
-* Ingress domain
+* Ingress domain - The domain name bound to the ingress-nginx component in the k8s cluster.
-* Prometheus url
+* Prometheus url - Access address of prometheus providing rich indicator monitoring capabilities in the k8s cluster.
-* Registry
+* Registry - Registry associated with the k8s cluster to which the mirror of the workload will be pushed.
+* Kubeconfig - Configuration file for accessing Kubernetes.
-* Status - show whether the kubernetes has been disabled
+* Status - Show whether the kubernetes has been disabled.

 #### Tags